reflex-dev/reflex-web/docs/library/chakra/forms/buttongroup.md

 # Button Group

-The `rx.button_group` component allows you to create a group of buttons that are visually connected and styled together.
+The `rx.chakra.button_group` component allows you to create a group of buttons that are visually connected and styled together.
 This is commonly used to group related actions or options in your application's user interface.

 ## Basic Usage

-Here's an example of how to use the `rx.button_group` component to create a simple group of buttons:
+Here's an example of how to use the `rx.chakra.button_group` component to create a simple group of buttons:

 ```python eval
 docdemo(basic_button_group)